remote-swe-user/sample-remote-swe-agents/README.md

 3. Choose "From manifest"
 4. Use the provided Slack app manifest YAML file: [manifest.json](./resources/slack-app-manifest.json)
    - Please replace the endpoint URL (`https://redacted.execute-api.us-east-1.amazonaws.com`) with your actual URL
+   - You can find your actual URL in the CDK deployment outputs as `SlackBoltEndpointUrl`
 5. Please make note of the following values:
    - Signing Secret (found in Basic Information)
    - Bot Token (found in OAuth & Permissions, after installing to your workspace)